benwis/tower-governor/README.md

  # Error Handling

- This crate surfaces a GovernorError with suggested headers, and includes a [`display_error`]: crate::errors::display_error() function that will turn those errors into a Response.
-Feel free to provide your own error handler that takes in a BoxError and returns a [`Response`](https://docs.rs/http/latest/http/response/struct.Response.html).
-Tower Layers require that all Errors be handled, or it will fail to compile.
+ This crate surfaces a GovernorError with suggested headers, and includes [`GovernorConfigBuilder::error_handler`] method that will turn those errors into a Response.
+Feel free to provide your own error handler that takes in [`GovernorError`] and returns a [`Response`](https://docs.rs/http/latest/http/response/struct.Response.html).

+[`GovernorConfigBuilder::error_handler`]: crate::governor::GovernorConfigBuilder::error_handler

  # Common pitfalls